 There are many mobile app development companies but not every one of them will deliver the product you’re expecting.
-The best way to pick a relevant software house for your project is to ask the right questions.
+The best way to pick a relevant IT outsourcing provider for your project is to ask the right questions.
 These questions will help you to find developers who will understand your vision and create the app you want: a product customized to your market and audience’s needs.

 1. Can I see some apps you’ve already created?